hanxiao/benchmark/.github/README-template.md

 - `version_tag`: corresponds to the version tag of a GNES docker image.
 - `timestamp_build`: timestamp when the docker image was built.
 - `timestamp_eval`: timestamp when the benchmark was evaluated.

+Table results are sorted by `timestamp_build` with the most recent build at first.